 You may nominate yourself or be nominated by a local government elector registered in the area.
 You may be nominated to stand in more than one area.

 You are eligible to be elected to a local authority if you are ordinarily resident in Ireland and you are at least 18 years old.
 You do not have to be an Irish citizen.

 Certain people are disqualified from becoming members of a local authority:

-Nomination forms are available at your local city or county manager's office.
-Once you have completed your nomination form, you must then return the nomination form to the city or county manager's office.
+Nomination forms are available from the local authority returning officer.
+Once you have completed your nomination form, you must then return the nomination form to the returning officer.
 You may include party affiliation on the nomination paper.
 If you have no party affiliation, you may be described as 'Non-Party' or you may leave this space blank.